bertotuxedo/n3fjp-map/README.md

 ## QRZ.com integration
 If QRZ credentials are supplied, the app performs lookups for non-local stations to supplement grid and location data.
 Sessions are cached and refreshed automatically; missing or invalid credentials simply skip QRZ lookups.

+When a QRZ Logbook API key is provided, the backend periodically issues `ACTION=STATUS` POST requests to `https://logbook.qrz.com/api` with your `KEY` and an identifying `User-Agent` header.
+This satisfies the QRZ developer guide requirements and drives the QRZ connectivity chip in the UI.

+> Tip: use an agent string under 128 characters that includes your callsign, e.g. `n3fjp-map/1.0 (VA7XYZ)`.

 ## Troubleshooting tips
 - Ensure the Docker host can reach the Windows machine on the TCP port (default `1100`).